benjajaja/ratatui-image/README.md

     let backend = TestBackend::new(80, 30);
     let mut terminal = Terminal::new(backend)?;

-    // Should use Picker::from_termios(), but we can't put that here because that would break doctests! let mut picker = Picker::new((8, 12));
+    // Should use Picker::from_termios(), to get the font size,
+    // but we can't put that here because that would break doctests! let mut picker = Picker::new((8, 12));
+    // Guess the protocol.
     picker.guess_protocol();

-    let dyn_img = image::io::Reader::open("./assets/Ada.png")?.decode()?;
+    // Load an image with the image crate. let dyn_img = image::io::Reader::open("./assets/Ada.png")?.decode()?;

-    let image = picker.new_resize_protocol(dyn_img);
+    // Create the Protocol which will be used by the widget. let image = picker.new_resize_protocol(dyn_img);

     let mut app = App { image };

     // This would be your typical `loop {` in a real app: